dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 * Any derived functions must call through to their super class versions.

 * Avoid use of any API in an ambiguous way.
 For example, using `Activity.startActivityForResult` without checking the requestCode will cause strange behavior.

+## Recommended Android best practices

+* All library projects should share the same android:package where possible.
+This will not sporadically fail in run-time; this is purely a build-time problem.
+Newer versions of the Intune App SDK will remove some of the redundancy.

+* Use the newest Android SDK build tools.

+* Remove all unnecessary and unused libraries (e.g. android.support.v4)